micro-nova/AmpliPi/docs/pi_imaging.md

 ```

 Now remove power from the AmpliPi, plug a USB cable into the service port,
 and then power up the AmpliPi.
-Finally run
+Finally, run
 ```sh
 sudo ./rpiboot
 ```